thumbnail image

 • Individual Counselling

-Face to Face & Online Therapeutic Counselling Services
+Face to Face & Online Therapeutic Counselling Services In Nottingham

 • A single dark green wooden chair stands centered in a minimalist setting.
 The chair features a flat rectangular seat, four straight legs, and a slightly curved backrest composed of vertical slats.
 It is positioned on a smooth, light-colored floor that reflects soft shadows beneath and around the chair.
 The background is a neutral gradient, fading from light beige at the base to a soft gray toward the top, creating a calm and contemplative atmosphere.
 The lighting is gentle and directional, emphasizing the chair’s texture and form without harsh contrasts.
 The composition evokes themes of solitude, simplicity, and design focus, with the chair as the sole subject in an otherwise empty space.